Rigidity and stability of spheres in the Helfrich model

-Collecting all of these observations together yields Theorem \ref{TMspheresintro}.
-Although the theorem details many possible circumstances under which spherical minimisers exist, there is a three-dimensional family of parameters and so one should interpret this as roughly stating that spherical biomembranes may only occur in very special situations.
+Although the theorem details many possible circumstances under which spherical critical surfaces exist, there is a three-dimensional family of parameters and so one should interpret this as roughly stating that spherical biomembranes may only occur in very special situations.

 We expect that several of the spherocytes identified by Theorem \ref{TMspheresintro} have high energy and are unstable.
 For a more rigorous interpretation of this intuition see the remarks after Lemmata \ref{LMc0zero} -- \ref{LMcase2}.

 Therefore we do not expect to observe these spherocytes often in live experiments.
-Some work in identifying stability properties is presented in Section 4.
-In that section, we see that deformations which preserve a notion of convexity, or do not alter the magnitude of the difference of the principal curvatures in too great a manner, are mild.
-It remains an open question to determine if more forceful deformations of spherocytes, such as those that do not preserve convexity that are also mild.
+Some work in identifying stability properties is presented in Sections 4 and 5.
+In these sections, we see that deformations which preserve a notion of convexity, or do not alter the magnitude of the difference of the principal curvatures in too great a manner, are mild.
+The work in Section 4 shows that there exist deformations of spherocytes that do not preserve convexity that are also mild.
 (This is because a non-convex embedded sphere may nevertheless satisfy $\vn{A^o}_2^2 < \varepsilon$.)

 One exception to this generic instability appears to be the case when $c_0 > 0$ and $r = \frac2{c_0}$, so that $H = c_0$ and the curvature integral in $\SH^{c_0}$ on spheres with radius $r$ vanishes.
-This case was earlier identified in the remark above as having energy independent of $c_0$.
+This case was earlier identified in \cite{Peterson89} as having energy independent of $c_0$.
 It is in fact quite special and spheres are fundamental with those parameters: spheres are global minimisers of the energy and thus have the best stability possible.

 \begin{thm} Suppose $c_0 > 0$ and $\lambda = p = 0$.
-Then the unique global minimal solution to (P2) in the class of smooth embedded surfaces is a sphere of radius $\frac{2}{c_0}$. \end{thm} \begin{proof} For these choices of $c_0$, $\lambda$ and $p$ the functional reads
+Then the unique global minimal solution to (P2) in the class of smooth embedded orientable surfaces is a sphere of radius $\frac{2}{c_0}$. \end{thm} \begin{proof} For these choices of $c_0$, $\lambda$ and $p$ the functional reads

 The Euler-Lagrange equation is

 The sphere with $r = \frac2{c_0}$ has $H = c_0$ and $K = \frac{c_0^2}{4}$.
 Further $|A^o| = 0$ and $\Delta H = 0$ on any sphere, so $f = S_r : \Sigma \rightarrow \R^3$ solves \eqref{EQeulerlagrangesph}.